 - Involvement in the Hans Woyda Competition (selected pupils)

-- Senior Maths Society – a weekly student-led society to share mathematical knowledge, and take part in problem-solving activities.
-There are also talks from visiting speakers and members of the department.
+- Senior Maths Society – a weekly, student-led society to share mathematical knowledge and take part in problem-solving activities.

 - Support – we run additional intervention sessions for students who are finding aspects of the course challenging, and to support examination preparation.